 Numerous peer reviewed publications, books, and book chapters reflect the high-quality of the center’s research activity and its academic reputation.
 Since its inception, BNAC research projects have involved international collaboration with clinicians and scientists pursuing the use of qualitative and quantitative imaging to study brain disorders.

-BNAC has participated in more than $40 million in research grants.
+BNAC has participated in more than $40 million in research grants and has been involved in more than 80 clinical trials in multiple sclerosis, stroke and Parkinson’s disease.